etabeta1/ComponentDB/README.md

 ## Features

-ComponentDB is a simple management software used to organize electronic parts and to keep track of their location inside of your storage.
+ComponentDB allows you to:

+- Add parts to your collection and set their storage location
+- Keep track of how many parts you have
+- Manage your storage locations
+- Keep track of the datasheets for your parts and their description

 ## Installation